Iran pushes nuclear deal as U.S. lawmaker aims to stop it

 Carter is expected to present Obama's argument that the deal will make the United States and its allies safer by removing the threat of a nuclear Iran.

-Kerry said he would seek to reassure Gulf Arab officials at a meeting in Qatar in the next two weeks that Washington will work with them to resist Iranian influence in the region.
+Kerry said he would seek to reassure Gulf Arab officials at a meeting in Qatar in the next two weeks.

 "We have negotiated a nuclear deal for the simple reason that we believe if you are going to push back against Iran, it's better to push back against an Iran without a nuclear weapon than with one," the pan-Arab newspaper al-Sharq al-Awsat quoted Kerry as saying.

-(Additional reporting by Phil Stewart, William Maclean and Noah Browning; writing by David Stamp; editing by Giles Elgood)
+(Additional reporting by Phil Stewart, William Maclean, Noah Browning, Idrees Ali and Patricia Zengerle; Writing by David Stamp; Editing by Giles Elgood and Grant McCool)